evanch98/calculator_flutter/README.md

 # calculator_flutter

 Start date: 4<sup>th</sup> November 2022<br>
-Although the application is built with Flutter, it is intended mainly for Android devices.
+Although the application is built with Flutter.

 ## Goals
 - To showcase my knowledge of Flutter and Dart.